THE WEDNESDAY TEMPO HOUR

 Working on this loop means we can all support and work with each other no matter what pace.
 As we’ll all be working on the same loop even if at a different stage regarding distance, we’ll all still be at the same time by the clock.
 A loop was chosen for this reason and in case anybody decides to drop out of the session they aren’t far from the start/finish.
 However, if you do, you should let the next person to run past you know so at the end, all runners are accounted for.

-A little bit about threshold pace runs;
+A little bit about tempo pace runs;

-This session will not be coached and is down to the individual to set their own threshold pace.
+This session will not be coached and is down to the individual to set their own pace.

 DON'T BE SCARED!